Dangandy/spec/review.md

 - Any and all cards in deck; and cards within their deck descendants.
 - Any and all cards in a stash (akin to a temporary deck).

+## Cached review card

+For a deck or stash, a card that's being reviewed may be cached; if it exists, that card is given to the user for review.
+However, the cached card may be invalid.
+See **Cache invalidation** below.
+If cached card doesn't exist, select the next card for review as described below.

+It's useful to cache the card being reviewed, because the next card chosen for review may change every single time the method described below is processed.

+### Cache invalidation

+Ways to invalidate a card that is cached to be reviewed within either a deck or stash

+- The card in question no longer exists within the deck being reviewed or any of its descendants
+- The card in question no longer exists within the stash being reviewed

 ## Choosing the next card for review

 For a given set of cards, the following algorithm will choose the next card for the user to review.